LichangLovesCS/CIS520-Music-Recommender/README.md

 Then run python3 prepare.py (make sure pandas and relevant modules are installed properly.
 This can be done easily with tools like HomeBrew or Pip).
 This will take several minutes as the dataset is large and will output a temporary csv file with clean data.

 Finally run python3 s.py and open the browser and type localhost:5000.
 The web interface should then start running.

+## Running the topic model (EM algo)
+The algorithm runs on a smaller set of the original last.fm dataset.
+The smaller set is my_dat.csv.
+Change the file location in my_script.r line 5 and run the entire R script.